Book I — The Drifter

 Choosing Your Iron

 Your weapon is your rhythm.
-A pistol with a Base Tempo of 4 fires nearly twice in the same window as a rifle with Base Tempo 6 — but the rifle hits harder and reaches farther.
+A pistol with a Base Tempo of 4 acts three times for every two shots from a rifle at Base Tempo 6, but the rifle hits harder and reaches farther.
 The trade-off between speed and stopping power is one of the core tactical choices of The Veil & Lead combat.

 Firearm Categories

-• Light Pistols (Tempo 3) — Derringer-style.
+• Light Pistols (Tempo 3) — the Derringer.
 Concealable, fast, weak.
 The High-Roller’s friend.

 • Medium Pistols (Tempo 4) — Peacemaker, Volcanic.
 The Gunhand’s standard.
 Versatile.

 • Heavy Pistols (Tempo 5) — Dragoon, LeMat.
-Hits harder than a medium.
-Slower draw.
+Hit harder than a medium; slower to bring to bear.
+(The LeMat adds an underslung shotgun barrel.)

 • Shotguns (Tempo 3–5) — Sawed-Off (3), Coach Gun (4), Pump-Action (5).
 Scatter damage, devastating at Close range.

-• Heavy Weapons (Tempo 7+) — Gatling Guns.
-Crew-served.
-The Rail-Jack’s signature.
+• Heavy Weapons (Tempo 7+) — the Gatling Gun (7).
+Crew-served and mounted; Area Attack and Volatile.
+The Rail-Jack’s and Ironbrand’s signature.

 Special Ammunition

 Most fights are won with ordinary lead.
-But some enemies require specialty rounds:
+But some enemies require specialty rounds.
+All special ammunition grants a +1 Roll Bonus against appropriate targets, on top of its listed effect:

 Melee Weapons